-- A. At any given trial, a team must have a minimum of 8 active team members.
-The official trial roster submitted prior to each trial must list the 8 minimum active team members and their roles. - B. A team may have a maximum of 25 team members, including alternates and supporting roles.
-We encourage teams to use the maximum number of students allowable, including support roles, such as researchers and understudies. - C. As much as possible, team members are to evenly divide their duties.
-Involvement of all possible team members in the presentation of the case is reflected in the team presentation/participation score. - D. We encourage teams to use the maximum number of student attorneys when possible. - A maximum of two Pretrial Motion Attorneys-One pretrial attorney for the defense and one pretrial attorney for the prosecution.
+A. A team must have a minimum of 8 students to participate and may have up to a maximum of 25 students.
+We encourage teams to use the maximum number of students allowable, including support roles, such as researchers and understudies.
+We highly encourage teams to have more than the (8) minimum of team members, should there be a need for substitutes/understudies if team members are not able to make it to the competition at any given time.
+As much as possible, team members are to evenly divide their duties.
+Involvement of all possible team members in the presentation of the case is reflected in the team presentation/participation score.
 Pretrial attorneys may not serve as trial attorneys during the same round, but may serve as a witness.